The3DP/The3DP/README.md

 One - = 10% for Updates.
 One - = 20% for stats affirmed.
 ##
-RTS
+RTS (Recommended Testing Sites)
 ##
-RTS stands for Recommended Testing Sites, and will appear on most of my HTML repositories.
+RTS will appear on
+most of my HTML repositories.
 This tells you mostly any online sites you can visit to test and run my code.
 Just plug and play (copy and paste).
 ##